Secluded & Quiet Islands In Greece

 What To Do In Ithaka

-Stroll along the beautiful beaches of Ithaka, either sandy or pebbled, with pristine seas and protected by long lines of tall pine trees providing shade and a fresh atmosphere even during the most torrid summer days.
+Stroll along the pristine beaches of Ithaka, either sandy or pebbled, with pristine seas and protected by long lines of tall pine trees providing shade and a fresh atmosphere even during the most torrid summer days.

 Finding the Archaeological Museum in town is also possible if you are interested in art and objects from the Geometric and Mycenaean periods.